Paul Manafort pleads guilty, agrees to cooperate in deal with Mueller team

 Former Trump campaign chairman Paul Manafort pleaded guilty in federal court Friday as part of a plea agreement that involves cooperation with Special Counsel Robert Mueller and allows him to avoid a second trial.

-“I plead guilty," Manafort told U.S. District Judge Amy Berman in Washington.
+“I plead guilty," Manafort, 69, told U.S. District Judge Amy Berman in Washington.

-It's not clear to what extent Manafort has agreed to cooperate with Mueller but prosecutor Andrew Weissmann told the judge that Manafort's deal includes a cooperation agreement.
-That possibly includes interviews with prosecutors and testifying in court.
+Prosecutor Andrew Weissmann told the judge that Manafort's deal includes a cooperation agreement with prosecutors, who are investigating whether any Trump associates played a role in Russia's meddling in the 2016 election.
+That could include interviews with prosecutors and testifying in court.

+A defense attorney for Manafort told Fox News the deal includes "full cooperation."

 Manafort, in a trial set to begin Sept.
 24, had been facing seven counts of foreign lobbying violations and witness tampering in federal court in Washington.